Baba Ganoush requires a grill: False

 Baba Ganoush can be made by anyone anywhere with access to a broiler: True

-I love simplicity and figuring out new, easy ways to make delicious eats – such as baba ganoush, one of my favorite Mediterranean dishes.
+I love simplicity and figuring out new, easy ways to make delicious eats – such as baba ganoush, one of my favorite Middle Eastern dishes.

 Baba ganoush is just basically eggplant blended up with lemon juice, tahini and sea salt.
 Typically you have to char the eggplant on a grill or over the flame of a gas stove.
 I currently do not have access to a gas stove, and while I have a grill I recognize some people don’t.